 By the early 50s, when the neighborhood began to be developed, Frank sold some of the land so that Brentwood Elementary and nearby homes could be built there.
 Frank died in 1973, and in the late 70s the rest of the property was sold, and lumber from the house was recycled by Mickey’s brothers.

 Even today, the open lot where the Pease home once stood, at 6503 Burnet Lane, remains undeveloped.
 You still can see some of the trees that Mickey herself planted there.
 She’s happy about that.
-Across Burnet Lane to the northwest, the buildings at 6701 Burnet Road were likely a farm at first, then a county maintenance facility from the late 40s to the late 80s, and a farmers’ market until Summer 2014, when they were demolished to make way for new construction.
+Across Burnet Lane to the northwest, the buildings at 6701 Burnet Road were a county maintenance facility from the late 40s to the late 80s, and a farmers’ market until Summer 2014, when they were demolished to make way for new construction.

 In the video clip below, Mickey vividly describes how her mother, Evelyn, tried something new with canning one year, before an unexpected, bitterly cold winter.

 We interviewed Jim and Mickey Bauer on May 15, 2010.
 Jim died September 30, 2017.

 Stay tuned for more Voices of the Violet Crown!